webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 8.9.0 - 2023-12-05 =
+* `wc_get_orders` wrapper to remove Polylang language filters and apply conversions for HPOS
+* Better explanation of value limits on each gateway
+* Tested with WordPress 6.5-alpha-57150, WooCommerce 8.4.0-beta.1

 = 8.8.0 - 2023-11-15 =
 * [PRO add-on 1.6](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Countdown timer on the thank you page for MB WAY payments